-The SALIX loan balance represents the loan liability which was received as part of the CIF funding received for the purchase of tangible fixed assets.
-As repayments are made against this liability, a transfer will be made from restricted funds against the SALIX loan fund.
+The Salix loan balance represents the loan liability which was received as part of the CIF funding received for the purchase of tangible fixed assets.
+As repayments were made against the liability, a transfer will be made from restricted funds against the Salix loan fund.